funkia/turbine/README.md

 ![modelView figure](https://rawgit.com/funkia/turbine/master/figures/model-view.svg)

 `modelView` returns a _function_ that returns a component.
 The arguments given to this function will be passed along to both the model and the view functions.
-This makes it easy to create components that takes input.
+This makes it easy to create components that take input.

 ```js
 const myComponent = modelView(